-Michael Coll enters his second year as head women’s soccer coach in 2015.
+Michael Coll is in his third year as head women’s soccer coach in 2016.
 Coll was named the head coach March 11, 2014.
 He guided the Spartans to a 9-8-3 overall record in his first year, including a 5-3-1 record in Southern Conference play.
+In his second season, Coll led the Spartans to a 9-9-3 overall record, 6-2-1 mark in the SoCon and a No. 3 seed in the conference tournament.

-Under Coll’s guidance, four Spartans made All-Conference honors in Chesney White (first team), Georgia Brown (second team), Rebecca Burrows (second team) and Chloe Buehler (freshman team) during the 2014 season.
+In Coll's first season, four Spartans made All-Conference honors in Chesney White (first team), Georgia Brown (second team), Rebecca Burrows (second team) and Chloe Buehler (freshman team) during the 2014 season.
 Academically, six UNCG players were named to the SoCon All-Academic team in Coll’s first season.

 Coll came to Greensboro from Las Vegas where he spent the previous two years as the head coach at UNLV posting a 22-12-7 overall record.
 In his first season at the helm of the team, Coll simply guided the Rebels to a school-record 12-4-4 season, as the .700 winning percentage is the highest in UNLV soccer history.
 The 12 wins accomplished by the squad is also tied for the second-highest in school history, and the four losses were the fewest in a season ever at UNLV.
 After a slow 1-2-1 start to begin the 2012 season, Coll's coaching began to take effect on the squad, leading to a school-record seven-game win streak, which started with one of the highlight victories of the year, a double-overtime victory over Oklahoma.
 The streak also led into a nine-game unbeaten streak, also a UNLV record, which was only snapped in a one-goal loss to nationally 7th ranked San Diego State.
 The Rebels would reach the semifinals of the Mountain West Tournament for the third straight year before falling to San Diego State on its home field.
 At the end of the 2012 season a school-record three Rebels were named all west region, while four players earned first team All-Mountain West conference honors, also a program best.